pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/_index.md

 ![automation-api](automation-api.png)

-Automation API allows you to define a Pulumi program as a function within your codebase rather than in a separate project and use methods to get and set configuration parameters programmatically.
-It uses a gRPC interface to execute programs that control and communicate with the core Pulumi engine.
+Automation API allows you to embed Pulumi within your application code, making it easy to create custom experiences on top of Pulumi that are tailored to your use-case, domain, and team.

 {{% notes type="info" %}}
 Automation API requires the Pulumi CLI to be installed and available on your `PATH` environment variable.